-David Helmick is a partner in Waldrep, Mullin & Callahan, LLC.
+David Helmick is a partner in Waldrep, Mullin & Callahan, LLC and president of the Columbus Bar Association.
 He concentrates his practice in civil litigation across business disputes, personal injury matters, government defense, insurance and employment disputes.
-His experience ranges from representing plaintiffs in personal injury and wrongful death claims, intellectual property disputes and Title IX athletic gender equity cases, to defending elected officials and large corporations.
+His experience ranges widely from representing plaintiffs in personal injury and wrongful death claims, property disputes, intellectual property disputes and Title IX athletic gender equity cases, to defending elected officials, individuals, and large corporations.

-- Obtained a defense verdict as lead counsel for two law enforcement officials sued for excessive force;
+Obtained a defense verdict as lead counsel for two law enforcement officials sued for excessive force under § 1983;

-- Secured recovery for murder victim’s family in federal lawsuit over victim’s life insurance policies;
+Secured recovery for murder victim’s family in federal interpleader action involving victim’s life insurance policies;

-David is married to Amy, currently an Assistant U.S. Attorney, who previously served both as a U.S. District Court law clerk and U.S. Magistrate Judge staff attorney.
+David 's wife Amy is an Assistant U.S. Attorney in the Middle District of Georgia.
 They have a son and a daughter.
-David is an active member of Trinity Episcopal Church which he has served in many different ways including as an elected vestry member, usher, and chair of the parish retreat committee.
-David also enjoys being a part of Columbus' excellent active community.
-In the past several years, he has completed several triathlons including a full Ironman, and many running races from a marathon to 5ks.
+David is an active member of Trinity Episcopal Church which he has served in many different ways including as an elected vestry member, usher, lector, and chair of the parish retreat committee.
+David is a four-time Ironman triathlon finisher and enjoys being part of Columbus' vibrant active community.

 Sewanee: University of the South – (2000) – B.A., Member of Swimming & Diving Team